moltenform/vipercard/vipercard/doc/reference_01_fundamentals.md

 -   Double-click the eraser tool to clear paint on the current card
 -   Use the message box (from the Go menu, choose Message Box) to quickly try running code
 -   If your script is caught in an infinite loop, click the Stop button (black rectangle) to stop the script
+-   See more error details, when in the Script Editor, by clicking on the error excerpt

 Keyboard shortcuts when editing text,